fondemen/vagrant-kubernetes/README.md

 ## Testing

+### GlusterFS testing

+Invoke `kubectl delete -f kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file-storageos.yml` in case you tested with [StorageOS](#storageos-testing).

-Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file.yml`.
-Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).
+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file-gluster.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 404 (as no file exists to be served).

 To load a file, `sudo su -` to get root access, list gluster volumes with `gluster volume list` : one volume should show up (the one created by the persistent volume claim).
 You can find the exact volume name with `kubectl get pv $(kubectl get pvc test-gluster-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.glusterfs.path}'`.
 Create a directory (e.g. `mkdir nginx-data`), and mount that volume with `mount -t glusterfs k8s01:/[volume name] nginx-data`.
 Add an `index.html` file to `nginx-data` and then `curl -H 'Host: nginx.local' 192.168.2.100` should serve you that file.

+### StorageOS testing

+Invoke `kubectl delete -f kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file-gluster.yml` in case you tested with [GlusterFS](#glusterfs-testing).

+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/master/nginx-test-file-storageos.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 404 (as no file exists to be served).

+You should be able to see your volume using StorageOS CLI: `storageos volume ls`.
+To load a file, run the following command: `k exec $(kubectl get pods -l run=nginx -o jsonpath='{.items[0].metadata.name}') -- /bin/sh -c 'echo "Hello World!" > /usr/share/nginx/html/index.html'`.
+Now `curl -H 'Host: nginx.local' 192.168.2.100` should return "Hello World!".

 ## Configuration